coronamapskw/trackcovidkw.org/en/index.md

 **The survey form is not a tool to diagnose whether you have contracted COVID-19 or not.
 If you're feeling unwell, contact the [Ministry of Health hotline (151)](tel:151).**

 *Want to help protect your community but don’t see their language included ?
 We would love to get your help translating and reaching out to them !
-Send us an email at [dari.alhuwail@ku.edu.kw](mailto:dari.alhuwail@ku.edu.kw)*
+Send us an email at [hello@trackcovidkw.com](mailto:hello@trackcovidkw.com)*